Carpentry / January 20, 2022

 Dado rails offer the highest visual impact out of all the other options and they really bring a sense of warmth to whatever room you place them in.
 They are also very easy to install because you don’t need any carpentry skills whatsoever.
 They are thinner than board and batten but are about the same thickness as chair rails so that’s something to consider if you want the clean lines of board and batten but like some more thickness.

 Contact your local office team to schedule your home improvement estimate today.
-Call or text to schedule a free estimate.
+Call or text to schedule an estimate.